kottragu/SocialNetwork_Vaadin/README.md

 * Create user by nickname
 * Find others users by nickname
 * Send messages
-* Change nickname or password (also, you can reset it)
+* Change nickname or password (also, you can reset last)
 * A few jokes on main page

 ## Techological stack ##